What is a mental health emergency?

 - The need to talk to someone

 As a counseling client, your confidentiality is guaranteed within the boundaries of the client/counselor relationship.
-We have a legal obligation to protect your privacy.
-For more information, read our Confidentiality, Disclosure and Informed Consent statement.
+CPS has a legal obligation to protect student privacy.
+Terms of confidentiality are outlined and reviewed in Informed Consent for Counseling Services

-- There is clear and imminent danger to you or to others.
+- There is clear and imminent danger to you or others.

-- There is reason to believe that someone under the age of 18 was being abused.
+- There is reason to believe that someone under the age of 18 is being abused.

 - Legal requirements demand that confidential information be disclosed.
 If this should occur, every attempt will be made to inform you before any confidential information is released.

-I’ve never had counseling before, and I feel a little uncomfortable and even embarrassed about talking to a stranger about such personal things.
+I’ve never had counseling before, and I feel uncomfortable and embarrassed about talking to a stranger about such personal things.
 Is that normal?

 Yes.
 Many students experience the kind of nervousness and apprehension you’re talking about when they start counseling.
 It’s understandable to feel a little uncomfortable in this unfamiliar situation.
 Remember a few things that might help: